PH Change, Really

 Ancient winemakers didn't have pH meters, but they

 completed their craft by observing how wine's pH affected its aging potential and stability.
-They noticed that wines with lower pH levels aged better and resisted spoilage longer.
+Still, they noticed that wines with lower pH levels aged better and resisted spoilage longer.
 This ancient wisdom, now validated by modern science, shows how pH change serves as nature's quality control mechanism.

 Modern Food Safety Testing

 Today's food safety protocols rely heavily on pH monitoring.
-Consider this: commercial kitchens test pH levels in pickling solutions, while microbreweries track pH throughout fermentation.
+Commercial kitchens test pH levels in pickling solutions, while microbreweries track pH throughout fermentation.
 The FDA requires pH documentation for acidified foods to prevent botulism poisoning.
 When pH readings fall outside safe ranges, products are recalled before they reach consumers.

 Environmental Monitoring

 pH changes also alert us to environmental threats.
-Aquatic ecosystems show pH shifts when acid rain occurs or when algae blooms die off.
 Soil pH changes indicate nutrient depletion or contamination.
+Here's the thing — aquatic ecosystems show pH shifts when acid rain occurs or when algae blooms die off.
 These measurements provide early warning systems for ecological problems.
-Which is the point.

 Conclusion